openhab/openhab-addons/addons/binding/org.openhab.binding.nest/README.md

 ## Attribution

-This doc is written by John Cocula and copied from the 1.0 binding for nest.
+This doc is written by John Cocula and copied from the 1.0 binding for Nest.